calebmarting/BlueNRG-1-VSCode/README.md

 ## File locations explanation

-Here is the location of where the BlueNRG-1 DK is from https://www.st.com/content/st_com/en/products/embedded-software/evaluation-tool-software/stsw-bluenrg1-dk.html
+Here is the location of where the BlueNRG-1 DK is from https://www.st.com/content/st_com/en/products/embedded-software/evaluation-tool-software/stsw-bluenrg1-dk.html When you install this the actual location of the DK files should be C:/Users/<your user>/ST/BlueNRG-1_2 DK 3.2.1

 ## Troubleshooting